SzymonLukasik/minimax_checkers/README.md

 4. Run `yarn compile`to compile engine.
 5. Start an app by going to `crabsquared-checkers` and running `npm start`.

+### How to run from docker?
+cd crabsquared-checkers
+sudo docker build -t test . && sudo docker run -it -p 8000:8000 test

 ### API Endpoints